Iximiel/cudaOnPlumed/Implementation.md

 cudaCoordination.resize(nat);
 cudaVirial.resize(nat * 9);
 ```
-`cudaCoordination` and `cudaVirial` are the outputs of the kernel, and will need to be reduced after.
+`cudaCoordination` and `cudaVirial` are the outputs of the kernel and will need
+to be reduced after.

-the kernel is called with the `<<<>>>` syntax, between the three brackets we specify 2 to 4 informations:
+the kernel is called with the `<<<>>>` syntax, between the three brackets we
+specify 2 to 4 information:
 - the number of groups to use
 - the number of threads per group
 - the eventual quantity of shared memory